Issues with the VLOOKUP Function – 10 Solutions

 Things to Remember

-Check the column index number: Ensure that you’re specifying the correct column index number as the “col_index_num” argument.
-This number represents the column in the data range from which you want to retrieve the value.
-Remember that it starts with 1 in the leftmost column.
+Check the column index number: Specify the correct column index number as “col_index_num” argument.
+It represents the column in the data range and starts with 1 from the leftmost column.

-Handle errors with IFERROR: To prevent errors from displaying when VLOOKUP cannot find a match, wrap your VLOOKUP formula within the IFERROR function.
-This allows you to specify an alternative result or an error message when no match is there.
+Handle errors with IFERROR: Wrap your VLOOKUP formula within the IFERROR function.
+This allows you to specify an alternative result or an error message when no match is found.

-Use absolute cell references: When copying the VLOOKUP formula to other cells, ensure that the cell references are absolute (e.g., $A$1) for the lookup range and relative (e.g., A1) for the lookup value.
-This helps maintain the correct references as you copy the formula.
+Use absolute cell references: When copying the VLOOKUP formula to other cells, ensure the cell references are absolute (e.g., $A$1) for the lookup range and relative (e.g., A1) for the lookup value.

 Frequently Asked Questions